Jump to Navigation

 • Replace any condiments, cleaning material or foodstuffs that you use up, regardless of how little you found when you got there.

-• Put opened food into closed containers so ants and roaches can’t invade it.
+• Put opened food into closed containers and refrigerate.

 • Give all the open unused foods in the refrigerator to Dayanara when you leave, but leave all unopened canned food and drink for the next person to enjoy.